Michał Probierz: ŁKS Łódź

 On 5 September 2011, Probierz was appointed as the new manager of ŁKS Łódź.
 His reign at the club lasted just 60 days and six matches, and Probierz announced his departure on 4 November 2011 to join Aris Thessaloniki.

 Aris Thessaloniki

 Probierz took over as manager of Aris Thessaloniki during the 2011–12 season, taking over after Sakis Tsiolis.
-Probierz's time there was short and following a string of poor results, he left the club by mutual consent on 5 January 2012.
+Probierz's stint at the club was short, and he left Aris by mutual consent on 5 January 2012, with Probierz citing the club's financial issues as the main reason for departing.

 Wisła Kraków

 On 1 March 2012, Probierz moved back to Poland, agreeing to become manager of defending champions Wisła Kraków, replacing Kazimierz Moskal.
 He resigned on 1 October 2012, with Wisła near the bottom of the table.

 GKS Bełchatów

 Probierz joined struggling GKS Bełchatów, who were bottom of the Ekstraklasa on 14 November 2012.
-He only managed four games for them, failing to win any of them as they were eventually relegated, having had three different managers throughout the season, before leaving on 21 December 2012.
+He only managed them in four games, failing to win any of them before leaving on 21 December 2012.
+GKS were eventually relegated, having had three different managers throughout the season.